 Consent is voluntarily and knowingly expressing unambiguous participation in a mutually agreed upon sexual activities at any stage of sexual activity and does not include coerced submission or submission out of fear.
 In the absence of an individual's inability to offer resistance, say "no" or provide clear, concise and positive verbal communications and physical actions indicating approval, agreement and permission to engage in sexual activities by all parties, one should not infer or presume consent.
-A prior or current relationship, even if sexual activity is/was involved, does not imply consent for future sexual activity.
+A prior or current relationship, even if it is sexual activity is/was/involved, does not imply consent for future sexual activity.
+More information about consent.